 Software solutions are a great way to improve efficiencies in business.
 In fact, there are software solutions for virtually every business need.
-When you’re in the market for a new hiring software solution, you should consider the following 5 items.
+Selecting new hiring software can be overwhelming, and to help out, you should consider the following items.

 1 – What is your business need?
 What problem are you trying to solve?